Contact Information

 Milk fever in fresh cows

-Evaluate macromineral (potassium, sodium, sulfur, and chlorine – not calcium) content of diet fed 21 days prior to calving
+1. Evaluate macromineral (potassium, phosphorus, sodium, sulfur, and chlorine – and adequate calcium) content of diet fed 21 days prior to calving

 Retained placenta in fresh cows (cows do not clean after calving)